Dialog: Function-Block: Math (with Calculator)

 Output Data-TypeRed-14-4

-The Output Data-Type applies to All of output-connectors from the Math FB.
+The units of the Output Data-Type apply to All of output-connectors from the Math FB.

 To select a different Output Data-Type